arif-desu/Lyra/docs/Thejas32.md

 As defined by RISC-V ISA manual:

 - **Exception** : Used to refer to an unusual condition occurring at runtime (ie _synchronous_ in nature) associated with an instruction in the current core.
-Eg : Illegal instruction, Division-by-zero.
+Eg : Illegal instruction, division-by-zero.

 - **Interrupt** : Refers to an external _asynchronous_ event that may cause a hart to experience unexpected transfer of control.
 Typically triggered by peripherals.

 The transfer of control in either case is called a **Trap**.

-## Interrupt

-Interrupts can only be **enabled/ disabled on a global basis** and not individually.
-There is an event/interrupt controller outside of the core that performs masking and buffering of the interrupt lines.
+While Thejas32 does not have standard name for the interrupt controller used, all interrupts are handled globally by one single controller, so henceforth, the interrupt controller would be referred to as **PLIC** (Platform-Level Interrupt Controller).

 ET1031 **does support nested interrupt/exception handling**.
-Exceptions inside interrupt/exception handlers cause another exception, thus exceptions during the critical part of the exception handlers, i.e. before having saved the `MEPC` and `MSTATUS` register, will cause those register to be overwritten.
+Exceptions inside interrupt/exception handlers cause another exception, thus exceptions during the critical part of the exception handlers, will cause those registers to be overwritten.
 Interrupts during interrupt/exception handlers are disabled by default, but can be explicitly enabled if desired.

+Check the [Interrupts](/docs/Interrupts.md) doc to learn how interrupts are handled on RISC-V.